 Sessions run from 1:00 pm – 4:00 pm each week.
 (Except for the first session, which starts at 12:30 pm for orientation).
 Snacks are provided to students halfway through each session.

-Registration for the Winter Term is open, and will close on January 14th!
+Registration for the Spring Term is open, and will close on March 25th!

 - In 6th – 8th grade